Simple pleasures are the best! That is my all time favorite mantra ☺️

 San Giovanni bread is perfect for kids’ breakfast.
 The eggs, olive oil and orange juice elevate its nutritious value and make it an excellent alternative to a plain white bread, empty of any nutrients.

 This bread is so versatile.
-You can either use it for sandwiches, panini toasts, or serve next to a hearty stew to soak up the sauce.
+You can either use it for sandwiches, paninis, or serve it next to a hearty stew to soak up the sauce.

 If you end up with any leftovers, which I highly doubt, go ahead and use them in a pudding recipe.
 The orange and olive oil notes in this bread offer excellent notes to a baked bread pudding doused in a rich custard.